 She regularly receives instructions in matters of the most serious crime, including murder, grievous bodily harm with intent, drugs and firearms matters.
 She also specialises in cases of complex fraud and money laundering.
-Laura is frequently trusted with cases involving serious sexual offences including allegations of rape, including historic grooming and rape of a child under 13.
-She also has experience of complex fraud.
+Laura is frequently trusted with cases involving serious sexual offences including allegations of rape, including historic grooming and offences against children.

 In addition, she also specialises in driving offences, having developed a reputation as a dynamic in-court advocate, with a calm and reassuring out-of-court manner.

 Laura frequently receives instructions in, and has significant experience of, protest cases, from the Magistrates' to the High Court and encompassing complicated issues of human rights, public law and injunctive relief.
 She has done a number of cases both as a led junior and junior alone, often representing multiple defendants facing allegations arising out of protests against issues such as hydraulic fracturing, the felling of healthy trees by a council under a PFI contract, the arms trade and the anti-fascism movement.
 She has also received instructions in Extinction Rebellion protest cases.

 Laura has recently completed a secondment at the Football Association, during which she appeared for the FA in a number of contested regulatory hearings.
 Further, she has experience of contested Football Banning Order applications, having appeared in both the Magistrates’ and High Court in relation to the imposition of such.

 Laura worked closely with Jeremy Dein QC in the preparation of complex legal arguments relating to former X Factor Judge and N-Dubz singer Tulisa Contostavlos, which resulted in the first successful non-stage agent abuse of process application.

 Laura has also been instructed in disclosure reviews in high profile and sensitive cases, including Grenfell and a £134M alleged film fraud.